MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ![Exclude terms from subject lines](../images/wpa/tutorials/exclude-terms-5.png)

-How does the exclusion of terms affect your use of business processes?
+How does the exclusion of terms affect your analysis of business processes?
 It affects your ability to [assemble a list of keywords](#assemble-a-list-of-keywords), which is the central task in defining a business process.
-This is because you define a business process atop a data set, and that data set either contains words that you want to use as keywords, or it does not contain them &ndash; because they've been excluded.
+This is because you define a business process atop a data set, and within that data set are the words that you can add as keywords.
+If your admin excludes a word (such as "merger" or "acquisition") from analysis in general, that also excludes it from data sets and consequently from business-process analysis.

 The exclusion of terms does not work retroactively; that is, exclusions work only on new data.
 An exclusion takes effect if all of the following hold true: